Snow Days: How to Prepare for a Last Minute Care Crisis

 The great thing about today's sophisticated storm tracking equipment is that it allows us to prepare for extreme weather well in advance.
 Shovel?
 Check.
 Rock salt?
 Check.
 Hot cocoa and marshmallows?
 Check.
 Backup child care plan?
 Oh, need to get on that.

-With with schools bound to close at some point during the winter, caregiver driveways certain to be snowed-in and jobs undoubtedly still needing your attendance, how do you get a babysitter during a snowstorm?
+With schools bound to close at some point during the winter, caregiver driveways certain to be snowed-in and jobs undoubtedly still needing your attendance, how do you get a babysitter during a snowstorm?
 Here's advice for winter storm prep that will get you to work and your kids cared for -- no matter how miserable it is outside.

 Tip 1: Watch the Weather